-If the underwriters exercise their option to purchase additional Company Shares and/or Company Warrants in this Offering in full at the assumed combined public offering price of \$[ ] per Company Share and Company Warrant and assuming the number of Company Shares and accompanying Company Warrants offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, the pro forma net tangible book value would be approximately \$[ ] per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be approximately \$[ ] per share.
+If the underwriters exercise their option to purchase additional Company Shares and/or Company Warrants in this Offering in full at the combined public offering price of \$3.782 per Company Share and Company Warrant and 478,429 Pre-Funded Warrant and accompanying Company Warrant at a combined public offering price of \$3.781 per Pre-Funded Warrant and accompanying Company Warrant and assuming the number of Company Shares and accompanying Company Warrants offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, the pro forma net tangible book value would be approximately \$1.21 per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be approximately \$2.57 per share.

-The table below summarizes as of September 30, 2023, adjusted pro forma basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by existing stockholders and (ii) to be paid by new investors purchasing our common stock in this offering at an assumed combined public offering price of \$[ ] per Company Share and Company Warrant, before deducting underwriting discounts and commissions and estimated offering expenses.
+The table below summarizes as of September 30, 2023, adjusted pro forma basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by existing stockholders and (ii) to be paid by new investors who purchased our common stock in this offering at a combined public offering price of \$3.782 per Company Share and Company Warrant, before deducting underwriting discounts and commissions and estimated offering expenses.

-Shares Pur chased Total Consid leration Average Price Per

-Number Percent Amount Percent Share

-Existing stockholders % \$ % \$

-New investors % \$ % \$

-Total % \$ % \$
+Shares Purchased Total Cons ideration A Average Price Per Number Percent Amount Percent Share Existing stockholders 6,094,644 80.2% \$ 12,224,742 68.2% \$ 2.01 New investors 1,507,139 19.8% \$ 5,700,000 31.8% \$ 3.782 Total 7,601,783 100.0% \$ 17,924,742 100.0% \$ 2.36